Participant 1185931

 3151 N Military Trail, West Palm Bch, FL US

-I am shaving to raise money for childhood cancer research with: Freshman Team
+I shaved to raise money for childhood cancer research with: Freshman Team

 Why am I shaving my head, and why should you care?

-My father lost his many-year battle against cancer while I was in 6th grade.
-After having cancer six total times, three times in his foot and three times in his colon, his cancer came back a 7th time in his lungs and bones a few years later, which was too much for his body to handle.
-About six months after my father's passing, my mother was diagnosed with cancer in her tongue and began chemo and radiation treatment.
+My father lost his many-year battle against cancer in 2006 while I was in 6th grade.
+After having cancer six total times, three times in his foot and three times in his colon, his cancer came back a 7th time in his lungs, lymph nodes, and bones a few years later.
+This was too much for his body to handle, and he succumbed to his illness.
+About six months after my father's passing, my mother was diagnosed with oral tongue cancer and began chemotherapy and radiation treatment.

 As you can see, I have a long history with cancer and hate this disease and want to do what I can to support research by gathering funding to end cancer for all.
-Cancer is the 2nd largest cause of death in adults and the 3rd largest cause of death in children.
-This is a disease humanity can overcome with a consistent effort using improved technology and research.
+Cancer is the 2nd largest cause of death in adults and the 3rd largest cause of death in children, according to the CDC.
+This is a disease humanity can overcome with sustained effort, driven by improved technology and research.

 Thank you for taking the time to read my story.